rrusk/OscarPropertyUsage/Background.md

 To get information from the AST we use the ASTVisitor class which implements the Visitor Pattern.
-The ASTNode of most interest to use is the MethodInvocation node but we will also make some use of the MethodDeclaration and VariableDeclarationFragment AST node types.
+The ASTNode of most interest to use is the MethodInvocation node but we will also make some us of the MethodDeclaration and VariableDeclarationFragment AST node types.